Mental Health Wellbeing

 Email: d.giddy@notredamecoll.ac.uk

 There are lots of self-help and advice books in the college library.
 You can find resources on building self-esteem, managing anxiety and low mood, promoting happiness, autism and mental health, and much more.
-Click here to go to the library's Reading Well page.
+Click here to see the library's Reading Well page.

-Virtual adult self-harm peer support groups (UK-wide) No referral, no assessment, no waiting, only a simple logging of interest.
+Virtual adult self-harm peer support groups (UK-wide).
+No referral, no assessment, no waiting - just a simple logging of interest.